Mantle cell lymphoma

 Some people also have symptoms that doctors call B symptoms.
 These can include:

 - drenching night sweats which require a change of nightwear and bed covers

 - high temperatures (fevers) with no obvious cause

-Sometimes other areas of the body may be affected, such as the spleen, bowel, or bone marrow.
+Sometimes MCL can affect other areas of the body.
+These can include the spleen, bowel and bone marrow.